Alex-G-R/2D-RigidBody-Physics-Engine/README.md

 4. And there you go: <br>
 ` g++ -c src/*.cpp -std=c++14 -m64 -g -Wall -I include && g++ *.o -o bin/debug/main -lSDL2main -lSDL2 -lSDL2_image && ./bin/debug/main `

-## Screenshots 📷

-If applicable, include screenshots of the project or its features.

 ## Technologies Used 🛠️

 - C++